Host your own "Learning to Think Outside the Boss" workshop!

 Legalizing Tiny Homes: The Ten-Year Plan

 Have a legal question but not quite ready to read a full legal guide?
-These Bite-Sized Legal Guide are a great place to start!
+These Bite-Sized Legal Guides are a great place to start!

 LEGAL DISCLAIMER: These Bite-Sized Legal Guides have been prepared by Sustainable Economies Law Center staff and volunteers as handouts for the Resilient Communities Legal Cafe.
 The contents of the Guides should NOT be relied on as legal advice.
 Furthermore, some of this information could become outdated, laws may vary from place to place, and although we've tried to collect accurate information and give the laws our best interpretation, some information in these Bite-Sized Legal Guides could be incorrect or subject to different interpretations by courts and regulators.
 We hope that's not the case, but, what can we say?
 Law is complicated stuff!
 That's why we STRONGLY recommend that you consult with an attorney before using this information.